-Eckles holler, “You owe me, Ren!
-Hear me well, you gods-cursed wanderer!
+Eckles hollers, “You owe me, Ren, you low-shadow grifter!
 YOU OWE ME!”

-My vision is filled with galloping Wolven, dirty traders, and a handful of Wildlyre.
-We pound ahead for a hundred yards, then Ren yanks me sharply left—off the road and into the woods.
+“Go!
+Go!”
+Ren pushes me from behind.
+My vision is filled with galloping Wolven and dirty traders.
+We forge ahead for a hundred yards, then Ren yanks me sharply left—off the road and into the woods.

 “Go.
 Go.”
 Ren keeps pushing.
 Still urgent, but not as much.

 Finally, we stop in a forest clearing.
 There’s me, Ren, twenty or so traders, and a dozen Wolven—the same ones from the tavern brawl.